tobias-z/vscode-harpoon/README.md

   do delete or move added editors around.
 - `VSCode Harpoon: Editor Global Quick Pick (vscode-harpoon.editorGlobalQuickPick)` Opens a quick pick menu to pick between your global editors
-- `VSCode Harpoon: Go to previous global harpoon editor (vscode-harpoon.editorGlobalQuickPick)` Jumps to the previous global editor which was last jumped from using harpoon.
+- `VSCode Harpoon: Go to previous global harpoon editor (vscode-harpoon.gotoPreviousGlobalHarpoonEditor)` Jumps to the previous global editor which was last jumped from using harpoon.

 ## Troubleshooting